yardsale8/stat110_book/_sources/chp6_1/chp6_1.rst

 +=============+=============+
 +-------------+-------------+

-***Step 3: Write a conclusion in the context of the problem***
+**Step 3: Write a conclusion in the context of the problem**

-*
-*

-*
-*

 Finally, construct a 95% confidence interval for the average difference in systolic blood pressure means.

 |image13|

-*Questions*:
+.. admonition:: Questions:

     1. Interpret this confidence interval.

     2. Does this interval agree with the results of the hypothesis test?
        Explain.

-***Example 6.3: Systolic Blood Pressure and Captopril, Revisited* **\ As we saw in Example 6.2, patients with moderate essential hypertension saw a decrease in systolic blood pressure.
+**Example 6.3: Systolic Blood Pressure and Captopril, Revisited**

+As we saw in Example 6.2, patients with moderate essential hypertension saw a decrease in systolic blood pressure.
 Note that we could also investigate the following question.

+.. admonition:: Research Question:

-*Research Question*: Does the systolic blood pressure decrease by more than 10 mmHg?
+    Does the systolic blood pressure decrease by more than 10 mmHg?

-*Check the assumptions behind the test
+**Check the assumptions behind the test**
-*

 -  Is the number of pairs sufficiently large?